AmrGamal13/BitPanda_ECommerce/README.md

 # BitPanda_ECommerce Test automation Framework

-Selenium Framework Project using Java-Maven - TestNG- POM

-And we are using BDD and DDT Frameworks in our project
+We are using Selenium Hybrid Frameworks in the project

 #Tech Stach:
 - JAVA
 - MAVEN
 - TESTNG
-- BDD
+- ExtentReport
-- DDT
+- DDT (from properties files & Excel Sheet)
-- Headless Testing using PhantomJS & Chrome Headless
+- Support all the kind of browsers
+- Running over GitLab CI/CD

 ## Getting started